NimunB/Music-Genre-Classification/README.md

-# CS 489 Music Genre Classification with Machine Learning
+# Music Genre Classification with Machine Learning

 Using neural networks to classify music based on genre.

 ---

+Please refer to the CS 489 Music Genre Classification.ipynb notebook to see the entire project documented and explained.

 ## Introduction